 Supersize Solar option

 Supersize Solar allowed households and small businesses to increase the size of their solar systems while still being allowed to sell an amount of excess energy back to the grid.
-In addition to increasing the size allowance, Supersize Solar is trialling dynamic export control.
+In addition to increasing the size allowance, Supersize Solar was trialling dynamic export control.

 - Static export limit of 5kW (single phase) or 7 kW (three phase) at all other times.